PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-12 05:14:06
+Last updated: 2024-04-12 05:14:39
-Random Quote: Kill the boy, Jon Snow.
-Winter is almost upon us.
-Kill the boy and let the man be born.  -  Aemon Targaryen
+Random Quote: I'm not in the meth business.
+I'm in the empire business. - Walter White